 - Time value of the profit

-In the cost-benefit analysis, you find and convert the benefits into monetary values.
-Afterward, you subtract the investment costs from the benefits to get the result.
+The cost-benefit analysis finds and converts the benefits into monetary values.
+Then, the investment costs are subtracted from the benefits to get the result.

-You can proceed if the result is positive, but if it is not, you should abandon the idea.
+You can proceed if the result is positive; if not, abandon the idea.

-For instance, assume your company is involved with manual bookbinding, and you propose that management buy equipment to improve the efficiency.
+For instance, suppose your company is involved with manual bookbinding, and you propose that management buy equipment to improve efficiency.

 Before submitting the proposal, you will perform the cost-benefit analysis.
-You will list the cost of the investment.
-For example:
+You will list the costs of the investment.